Xepayac/JOST_ENVIRONMENT/prompt.md

     *   `.idx/airules.md`: Review the specific rules and persona guidelines for interacting with this project.

 2.  **Project Documentation:**
-    *   `ARCHITECTURE.md`: Get a high-level overview of the system's architecture, including the frontend, backend, and communication protocols.
+    *   `.idx/ARCHITECTURE.md`: Get a high-level overview of the system's architecture, including the frontend, backend, and communication protocols.
-    *   `Git.md`: Understand the multi-repository Git structure and the current status of each repository.
+    *   `.idx/Git.md`: Understand the multi-repository Git structure and the current status of each repository.
-    *   `README.md`: Read the general project information and setup instructions.
+    *   `.idx/README.md`: Read the general project information and setup instructions.
-    *   `todo.md`: Review the project's roadmap and future development plans.
+    *   `.idx/todo.md`: Review the project's roadmap and future development plans.
+    *    `.idx/airules.md`: Gemini AI Rules for Python with Flask Projects

 By understanding these documents, you will have the necessary context to provide accurate and relevant assistance.